 Minor league baseball is more than just the action on the field.
 In fact, it’s the action on the sidelines that draws many non-sports fans to the sporting event.

-Entertainment is the name of the game in the minors, and South Carolina has four of the nation’s best venues for watching the future stars of major league baseball – or simply getting out with the family for an affordable and fun-filled evening at the park.
+Entertainment is the name of the game in the minors, and South Carolina has some of the nation’s best venues for watching the future stars of major league baseball – or simply getting out with the family for an affordable and fun-filled evening at the park.

 South Carolina's baseball venues are Fluor Field in Greenville, TicketReturn.com Field at Pelicans Ballpark in Myrtle Beach, SRP Park in North Augusta and Joseph P. Riley Park in Charleston.
-All four ballparks are home to Class A baseball teams: the Fireflies, an affiliate of the New York Mets; The Greenville Drive, a Boston Red Sox franchise; the Myrtle Beach Pelicans, part of the Chicago Cubs organization and South Carolina's only Carolina League member (the other three teams are in the South Atlantic League); the Augusta GreenJackets, an Atlanta Braves Affiliate; and the Charleston RiverDogs, a New York Yankees farm team.
+All ballparks are home to Class A baseball teams: the Fireflies, an affiliate of the Kansas City Royals; The Greenville Drive, a Boston Red Sox franchise; the Myrtle Beach Pelicans, part of the Chicago Cubs organization and South Carolina's only Carolina League member (the other three teams are in the South Atlantic League); the Augusta GreenJackets, an Atlanta Braves Affiliate; and the Charleston RiverDogs, a Tampa Bay Rays farm team.

 The Drive offers an urban baseball experience, since Fluor Field – a cozy stadium built to resemble the Red Sox’s iconic Fenway Park – is located in Greenville’s West End, easy walking distance from several downtown hotels.
 The surrounding area’s warehouses remind fans of the view from Baltimore’s Camden Yards, and the rooftop and balcony seating at nearby condos has the feel of Chicago’s Wrigley Field.